-Horses’ diets tend to vary based on where they live in the country, and what season it is.
-And, depending on what type of climate you live in, there could be some dangerous things for your horse to be munching on right out in the field.
-If you pay attention to your horse’s diet and make sure he avoids a few key things, then he’ll be feeling great and performing even better for you.
+Horses’ diets vary based on where they live in the country and what season it is.
+Depending on the climate, there could be some dangerous things for your horse to munch on.
+If you pay attention to what your horse consumes and ensure they avoid a few key things, they will feel great and perform their best!

 Where to Start?

-Bran mash used to be a widely-accepted addition to your horse’s diet, but more and more barns are staying away from this particular item in recent years.
-Bran mash is a very different substance from what your horse normally eats on a day to day basis.
-Barn keepers back in the day used to feed it to their horses occasionally because it had a laxative effect.
-However, that effect is actually proof of your horse’s digestive system not tolerating the bran mash.
+Bran mash used to be a widely accepted addition to your horse’s diet, but more and more barns have been staying away from this particular item in recent years.
+Bran mash is very different from what your horse normally eats daily.
+Barn keepers back in the day fed their horses bran mash occasionally because it had a laxative effect.
+However, that effect proves that your horse’s digestive system does not tolerate the bran mash.

-- If you must change up your horse’s diet because you’re traveling with him, or he’s having issues with his digestion, make any and all changes slowly and gradually: it’s important to not shock your horse’s system.
+If you must change your horse’s diet because you’re traveling with them, or they are having issues with their digestion, make all changes slowly and gradually: it’s important not to shock your horse’s system.

-Plus, bran mash just doesn’t have the nutrients that it was once thought to contain.
-If your horse is sick or too tired to have a normal appetite on any given day, try enticing him to eat with a carrot or an apple, rather than bran.
+If your horse is sick or too tired to have a normal appetite on any given day, try enticing him to eat with a carrot or an apple rather than bran.
 Most horses can’t resist the flavor, but it wreaks havoc on their systems.

-Your horse probably loves spending a nice, long afternoon out in the fields grazing.
-But, just like any good thing, too much of it can be very bad.
-It’s important to limit your horse’s daily grazing time, and here’s why:
+Your horse probably loves spending a long afternoon out in the fields grazing, but like any good thing, too much of it can be bad.
+Limiting your horse’s daily grazing time is important, and here’s why!

 Too much grazing can trigger a condition known as laminitis, which is an inflammation in the foot where the soft tissue attaches the horse’s bone to the hoof.
 The inflammation can be very painful, and if it’s not immediately treated, it can lead to loss of use of your horse’s foot.

-Keeping you pastures mowed can prevent grazing, which will in turn prevent laminitis.
-And, it’s important to keep an eye on your horse and watch for signs of swelling in their necks or feet.
+Keeping your pastures mowed can prevent grazing, which will, in turn, prevent laminitis.
+It’s important to keep an eye on your horse and watch for signs of swelling in their necks or feet.
 If you notice these symptoms and suspect laminitis, consult with your vet right away.

-- Grazing poses another unique threat to your horse: the presence of buttercups.
-While the flowers may seem harmless to you and I, the leaves and stems of buttercups contain ranunculin, which can cause a toxic blistering agent when they are crushed or chewed.
+Grazing poses another unique threat to your horse: the presence of buttercups.
+While the flowers may seem harmless to you, the leaves and stems of buttercups contain ranunculin, which can cause a toxic blistering agent when crushed or chewed.

-Most horses don’t actually like the taste of buttercups since they are so bitter, so they may avoid them on their own.
-But if you don’t have much else to graze on in the pasture, a desperate horse may have a buttercup snack.
+Most horses don’t like the taste of buttercups since they are so bitter, so they may avoid them on their own, but if you don’t have much else to graze on in the pasture, a desperate horse may have a buttercup snack.

 Weigh Your Horses Food

 It can be hard for anyone to stick to a diet, especially if you’re not exactly sure how much food you eat during the day.
-It’s the same for your horse, which is why weighing their food is necessary to maintain a healthy diet.
+It’s the same for your horse, so weighing their food is necessary to maintain a healthy diet.